 Make sure you are medically qualified

-To be a pilot in the Air Force Reserve, you’ll have to pass the Flying Class 1 and Medical Flight Screening exams at Brooks AFB in Texas.
+To be a pilot in the Air Force Reserve, you’ll have to pass the Flying Class 1 and Medical Flight Screening exams at Wright-Patterson AFB in Dayton, OH.
 There is a long list of things that they’ll check, so if you have any specific concerns reach out to your prospective unit, your recruiter, or solicit advice from one of the BogiDope consultants.

 Age and service requirements

-You must start UPT by the time you reach your 30th birthday; so if you’re getting into your upper twenties, get moving!
-If you are a non-rated commissioned officer already, you shouldn’t delay applying for UPT either—you’ll become ineligible for UPT after your fifth year of service.
+You must attain your UPT position before your 33rd birthday; so if you’re getting into your upper twenties, get moving!
+If you are a non-rated commissioned officer already, you shouldn’t delay applying for UPT either—you’ll become ineligible for UPT after your eighth year of service.
 Waivers to the age and service limits do exist, but they are rare.
 To get a waiver, you’ll have to able to show that within the past two years there was an administrative, counseling, or medical error made by the Air Force that delayed your application to UPT.
-Want to know more about age requirements, read the BogiDope article The Age Old Question.

 There are two tests that you’ll need to take that will determine whether or not you get selected for pilot training.
 The first is the Air Force Officer Qualification Test (AFOQT), which is a standardized test.
 You’ll have to complete every section of the exam regardless of the program you are applying for.
 There are plenty of resources to help you study for the AFOQT; a quick google search and a few bucks spent will do you good.
 Learn more about the AFOQT by reading these articles: